Young Black woman scrolling on her phone

 Content analysis

-The website link to the Employment Registration form is buried among other links.
+The link to the Employment Registration form is buried lower on the webpage, among other links.
 This forces clients to tread irrelevant information when they are already overwhelmed (scarcity mindset).
-They must also click on multiple links before reaching the form.
+They must also click on multiple links before reaching the form (friction costs).

 Asian man wearing a face mask reads his phone on the street beside his motorbike